Home » Beef & Pork » Quick Flank Steak Recipe

 Is Flank Steak Healthy?

 Flank steak is considered to be one of the healthier beef options because it’s a leaner cut of meat, yet high in protein.
 If you keep an eye on your portion size, it’s one of the healthiest steak options you can choose.
+Just like with our special-occasion recipe for Individual Beef Wellingtons, an appropriate portion size makes a meaningful difference.

 How Long to Grill Flank Steak?